 Does it?
 Haha.

-What do you think of stuff like The X Factor?
+What do you think of talent shows like The X Factor?

-I only want to say that all of us in the band are really only doing this for one reason, and that’s because we still love creating music and one of the biggest parts is always playing something new at a live show and see the audience’s reaction, but this doesn’t mean that we don’t like to play any of our old songs… we do.
-But, as we would say when we were 18 years old, there’s nothing as exciting as getting up on stage and play something you just put together, so we are still excited and passionate about the new stuff, and I just wanted to mention that.
+I only want to say that all of us in the band are really only doing this for one reason, and that’s because we still love creating music and one of the biggest parts is always playing something new at a live show and seeing the audience’s reaction, but this doesn’t mean that we don’t like to play any of our old songs… we do.
+But, as we would say when we were 18 years old, there’s nothing as exciting as getting up on stage and playing something you’ve just put together, so we are still excited and passionate about the new stuff, and I just wanted to mention that!

 ••• Want to reprint or syndicate this story?
 Click here for licensing enquiries •••